rcoder/blog-mirror/docs/README.md

 This site came about because I spent quite a few months not working and taking care of myself and my family after a long stint in high-pressure startup-y jobs.
 During that time I came back to programming as a creative and intellectual outlet, rather than simply a means of making a living, and found it very much to my liking.

 I've come across some really great ideas in that time: dWeb tech, off-the-grid connectivity, trustworthy and resilient communications, and others.
-I've added a few topics of my own to that queue (more soon!) and picked up a few useful new tools in the ol' programming toolbox (mainly modern web dev using TypeScript and headless and repo-backed content stores) and scribbled a lot of notes.
+I've added a few topics of my own to that queue and picked up a few useful new tools in the ol' programming toolbox[^1] and scribbled a lot of notes.

 I'm going to try to collect some of those links, scribblings, and unfinished bits of code into a public notebook of sorts here.

+[^1]: mainly TypeScript, Vue/Vuepress, and repository-backed and headless content stores